Enhanced Representative Availability Process (ERAP) FAQs

 If you encounter this issue, please reach out to the ELU as soon as possible after you receive notice of the case transfers.

-The Agency recommends that a representative monitors their cases in Electronic Records Express (ERE).
+SSA recommends that a representative monitors their cases in Electronic Records Express (ERE).
 Once a case has been scheduled in our case processing system(s), it will show as being scheduled in ERE.
 A representative can ensure their availability was considered by cross-referencing the dates and times their hearings are scheduled.

-If a representative suspects that they have been double-booked, and a Notice of Hearing (NOH) has been issued for a particular case, the representative should notify the servicing hearing office (HO) or National Hearing Center (NHC) and request for a change in the time or place of the hearing.
+If a representative suspects that they have been double-booked, and a Notice of Hearing (NOH) has been issued for a particular case, the representative should notify the servicing hearing office (HO) or National Hearing Center (NHC) and request a change in the time or place of the hearing.
 The representative must direct their request to postpone or change the hearing time or place to the Administrative Law Judge (ALJ) assigned to the case.
 The ALJ has the discretion to decide whether postponement or a change in the time or place of the hearing is appropriate and will take all relevant factors into consideration when deciding whether to grant the request.

 Yes, please use these encryption instructions: EMAIL ENCRYPTION INSTRUCTIONS.

-No. It is never appropriate to communicate by email if you are including the claimant’s personally identifiable information (PII), even if the email is encrypted.
+No. It is never appropriate to communicate by email if you are including the claimant’s Personally Identifiable Information (PII), even if the email is encrypted.

 Do monthly representative availability submissions need to be encrypted?